amirfhg/LLM_LitReview/README.md

 3. The target paper's research question.
 4. Metadata of the target paper's references.

+Below is the example of each entry for fine-tuning:

 The preparation of training data and its strucure can be found in 'prepare_finetuning_dataset.py' in this repository.

 # Evaluation Strategy